alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 I was surprised when I learned that the TypeScript compiler actually understands JSDoc comments.
 This fact allows you to type your entire codebase without creating a single `.ts` file.

 Think of this post as your crash course in using JSDoc as an alternative syntax for TypeScript.
-We'll cover all the important TypeScript-related features JSDoc has to offer — and their limitations.
+We'll cover all the important TypeScript-related features JSDoc has to offer—and their limitations.

 ## JSDoc

-JSDoc is expressed through block comments in the form `/** */`, which may contain "block tags" such as `@param` and `@type`.
+JSDoc is expressed through block comments in the form `/** */`, which may contain _block tags_ such as `@param` and `@type`.
 Normal `//` and `/* */` comments don't work:

 ```tsx
 // @type {number}